mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/libraries/folder` indicates the path to the the folder with the libraries of the sample.
 * The `~/path/to/output/folder` indicates the path to the output folder where the results will be written.

+he output folder contains the results of the **5.c**, in .sam file format.

 ## 5.d Construction of combined relative abundance table (not done)